Minimal scenario facet Bell inequalities for multi-qubit states: Three-Qubit generalized GHZ states

 \subsection{More Violation by a non-maximally entangled state}

-Unlike our previous inequalities, which are violated maximally by $GHZ$ state by an amount $2\sqrt{2}$, our facet Bell inequalities are violated more by other genuinely entangled states.
-One very simple example is $W$ state.
-Numerically we have found that $W$ state gives maximum violation of 3.105 for the inequality, where Charile makes one measurement.
-Obviously, there is no ordering of violation of the facet Bell inequality according to the entanglement within W class.
-Like the state $\sqrt{1/6}\ket{001}+\sqrt{3/6}\ket{010}+\sqrt{2/6}\ket{001}$ has average entropy 0.856 and violation of 3.33.
-And $\sqrt{1/10}\ket{001}+\sqrt{4/10}\ket{010}+\sqrt{5/10}\ket{001}$ has average entropy 0.813 and violation 3.475.
-Ordering is valid only for generalized $GHZ$ states, not for whole GHZ class.
-Not only that, there are state within $GHZ$ class, which violates the facet inequality more than the conventional $GHZ$ state.
-Like the state $\ket{\psi}=\sqrt{22/50}\ket{000}+\sqrt{3/50}\ket{100}+\sqrt{2/50}\ket{101}+\sqrt{21/50}\ket{110}+\sqrt{2/50}\ket{111}$ has maximum expectation value $3.377$ (found numerically) and also belongs to the $GHZ$ class.
-For three-qubit systems, GHZ-state can be considered to be maximally entangled state.
+Unlike our previous inequalities, which are violated maximally by the GHZ state by an amount $2\sqrt{2}$, the facet Bell inequalities are violated more by other genuinely entangled states.
+Quantum violation of lifted Bell inequalities is recently explored in \cite{jeba}.
+It was found that only the tensor product of Bell states and some auxiliary states could give the maximal violation.
+One very simple example is the W state.
+Numerically, we have found that the W state gives the maximum violation of 3.105 for the inequality, where Charile makes one measurement.
+Obviously, there is no ordering of violation of the facet Bell inequality according to the entanglement within the W class.
+Like the state $\sqrt{1/6}\ket{001}+\sqrt{3/6}\ket{010}+\sqrt{2/6}\ket{100}$ has average entropy 0.856 and violation of 3.33.
+And $\sqrt{1/10}\ket{001}+\sqrt{4/10}\ket{010}+\sqrt{5/10}\ket{100}$ has average entropy 0.813 and violation 3.475.
+Ordering is valid only for generalized GHZ states, not for the whole GHZ class.
+Not only that, there are states within GHZ class, which violate the facet Bell inequality more than the conventional GHZ state.
+Like the state $\ket{\psi}=\sqrt{22/50}\ket{000}+\sqrt{3/50}\ket{100}+\sqrt{2/50}\ket{101}+\sqrt{21/50}\ket{110}+\sqrt{2/50}\ket{111}$ has maximum expectation value $3.377$ (found numerically) and also belongs to the GHZ class.
+From Ref. \cite{lianglifted} one can compare the maximum quantum bound for the facet Bell inequalitiy, which is $\approx 3.657$.
+For three-qubit systems, the GHZ-state can be considered to be the maximally entangled state.
 In this case, the subsystems are maximally mixed.
-Furthermore, for a number of communication protocols, the GHZ state is a task-oriented maximally entangled state \cite{task}.
+Furthermore, for several communication protocols, the GHZ state is a task-oriented maximally entangled state \cite{task}.
 But we see, that a facet Bell inequality is not maximally violated by this state.
-Non facet inequalities like in reference \cite{arpan} and Mermin inequalities are violated maximally by the GHZ-state.
+Non facet inequalities like in reference \cite{arpan}, and Mermin inequalities are violated maximally by the GHZ-state.